- Paulo Ferreira

 A glass panel is further strengthened when laminated.
 Laminated glass consists of two toughened panels and an interlayer between the panels.
 Even if the laminated glass panel breaks, the interlayer will help keep the panel in place.

-Safety and stopping falls are the primary function of a railing.
+Safety and stopping falls are the primary functions of a railing.
 Where handrails and additional protection against falls are not present in a balustrade area, toughened laminated glass must be fitted.
 The type of glass, including thickness, system, and installation method used, must comply with building regulations.

 Apart from safety, there are other things you should consider when it comes to glass balustrades, including planning, design and costs.
 There are many different types and variations to the systems mentioned in this guide.
 So it's good to ensure you use a reputable installation team who can advise and guide you.
 Having an idea of what you would like and your budget will also help streamline the process.